esevim/esevim/README.md

 I have my Bachelor Degree in Mechanical Engineering from [Koc University](https://www.ku.edu.tr/en/) as one of the Best Universities of Turkey.
 On my 3+ years of experience in Aerospace and Automotive Industry on Quality and Program Coordination, I grow my enthusiasm in data and enjoy finding insights from raw data.
 Currently pursuing my [higher education](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-t431) in Data Science and enhancing my skill set on various domains.

-Skills: Python / HTML / Hadoop / Tableau / PowerBI
+Skills: Python / SQL / HTML / Hadoop / Tableau / PowerBI

 - 🔭 I’m currently working on Computer Vision
 - 🌱 Currently learning OpenCV